Hierarchical Retrieval with Out-Of-Vocabulary Queries: A Case Study on SNOMED CT: Experiments

+The evaluation is done as follows: First, we test the retrieval of the optimal target (i.e., $d=0$) case.
+This allows us to measure each method's effectiveness for fine-grained hierarchical retrieval.
+Then, we test the multi-hop target case with $d \in \{2,4\}$, which allows us to assess each method's ability to find correct but less fine-grained answers.

-In both the single and multi-target settings, we prioritise early precision and treat relevance as binary, reporting mean reciprocal rank (MRR) and hit rate (H@k, $k\in\{1,3,5\}$) as primary metrics, with median rank (Med) and mean rank (MR) reported secondary.
-Note that when evaluating against multiple targets, the first hit is used to calculate MRR and H@k.
+\paragraph*{Evaluation Metrics} In both the optimal and multi-hop settings, we evaluate the performance using the ranking-based metrics, including mean reciprocal rank (MRR), hit rate (H@k, $k\in\{0,2,4\}$), and mean rank (MR).
+It is worth noting that when a query has multiple targets, the ranking-based metrics and hit rate are computed using the best rank among all its answers.